bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/retire-an-application-ian.md

 Once you have completed the preparatory tasks described above, you can proceed with the deletion of the project's namespaces in OpenShift, but there are a few more steps to take.

 ### Delete persistent volumes
 In order to protect users against accidental deletion of data, PersistentVolumes must be removed by the user prior to the final, automated deletion process.
 In each of the project's namespaces, check for the presence of any PVCs.
-Consider what data might be in the storage and if it is properly backed up if needed.
+Consider what data might be in the storage and if it is properly backed up, if needed.
 You may need to check with colleagues to be sure that the data can be safely removed.

 If you need to copy data from a PVC, one option is to start a pod that mounts the PVC, then copy it to your workstation using the `oc rsync` command.